 When there is no fruit to pick, Ng’ikario has no option but to turn to the animal hides that line the floor of her home, a small round hut made from wood.
 “I turn to the old hides and skins.
 I roast them and that is what we consume,” she explains.

 Atiir Kataboi is also a pastoralist.
 She collects firewood and makes charcoal every day, to sell them in the market for money to buy food.
 “Unless I go and get firewood or burn charcoal, I have nothing else to rely on,” says Atiir.

 It is a precarious means of survival.
 If anything prevents her from going about those activities on any given day, they won’t eat at all.
 Sometimes she finds she is just too hungry and weak, lacking the energy to even move.
 The reserves of strength she has to draw from to ensure she can put some food on the table are unfathomable, as the changing climate has pushed her to the extreme.
 On occasion, she has gone without food for days to make sure her children get some little bit to eat.

 “I can starve up to ten days without food.
 I cannot remember the number of times I have stayed without food.”

 Not only does it take a toll on Atiir and her own health, but coping measures like this take a toll on the local environment, further degrading it in what becomes a vicious cycle.

-Amina Abdulla, Concern’s Country Director in Kenya, explains that when people’s recovery time in between droughts becomes diminished, so too do the coping strategies they can turn to.
+Amina Abdulla, Concern’s Regional Director for the Horn of Africa, explains that when people’s recovery time in between droughts becomes diminished, so too do the coping strategies they can turn to.